CarTarL/CyberBrokers-assets/nfts/README.md

 If you need to download all 10,001 NFTs of a given format at once, they are Zip files in the zip directory.

-**For PNG versions it would be appreciated if you download the corresponding SVG version and use rsvg-convert to convert them locally.**
+**For PNG versions it would be appreciated if you download the corresponding SVG Zip file and uand then use a tool locally to create the PNG versions.**
 This will help keep this repository in place and not cost me a fortune !